 When is the Best Time to see Orcas in Iceland

 As we are dealing with nature and wild animals, we cannot predict orca sightings for the future.
-We recommend to regularly check our facebook page or whale sighting page where we share more details and photos of the species we see on our tours.
-Plus, Láki Tours operates whale watching tours in Snaefellsnes already for many years so we can share with you our experiences from the last seasons.
+We recommend to regularly check our Facebook page where we share more details and photos of the species we see on our tours.
+Since Láki Tours operates whale watching tours in Snaefellsnes already for many years so we also want to share with you our experiences from the last seasons.

 Grundarfjordur, Snaefellsnes – Iceland Orca Watching in Winter

-December and March have proven to be the best months for watching orcas in Iceland during winter.
-In winter, our whale watching tour is operated from Grundarfjordur.
+Between December and February, our whale watching tour is operated from Grundarfjordur.
 During this time, chances are good to see orcas.
-Not only the orcas are a great photo motif on our tours but also the magnificient view on Kirkjufell.
+Not only the orcas are a great photo motif on our tours but also the magnificent view on Kirkjufell.
 Seeing the most famous mountain in Iceland from the ocean provides an unusual photography opportunity.

 Olafsvik, Snaefellsnes – Iceland Orca Watching in Late Winter, Spring, and Summer

 From March, we operate our whale watching tours from Olafsvik.
 The best chances to see orcas are in March, April, May, and June.
-But we often also have orca sightings in July and August.
+But from time to time we also have orca sightings in July and August.
 During this time of the year, our whale watching tours start from Olafsvik.
-Apart from the whales, on clear days you can enjoy a nice view to the impressive Snaefellsnesjokull glacier from our boat.
+Apart from the whales, on clear days you can enjoy a nice view of the impressive Snaefellsnesjokull glacier from our boat.

 Iceland Orca Watching with Láki Tours